geerlingguy/ansible-role-solr/README.md

     solr_mirror: "http://archive.apache.org/dist"

-The Apache Project mirror where the Solr tarball will be downloaded from.
-In case of download timeouts it is useful to set the mirror to the [suggested site](https://www.apache.org/dyn/closer.cgi/lucene/solr/).
+The Apache Project mirror from which the Solr tarball will be downloaded.
+In case of slow download speed or timeouts it is useful to set the mirror to the one suggested by Apache's [mirror download site](https://www.apache.org/dyn/closer.cgi/lucene/solr/).

     solr_install_path: /opt/solr